guberArmin/PG6301-1-20V-Exam/README.md

 with server.
 Website is found at `http://localhost:8080/`

 ### Default data
-Up on start, server has 15 players.
-I felt that 15 is good number for testing different scenarios, and adding more would not make much difference
+Up on start, server has 15 football players to collect.
+I felt that 15 is good number for testing different scenarios, and adding more would not make much difference.

 ### Default users
 - I provide two users for testing